8 min. to read.

 How do we partner with God to grow?
 By trying harder?
 By doing more religious things?
 No. We partner with God in one simple way: We Attend.

-The word attend and attention come from the same root.
+The word attends and attention comes from the same root.
 We think of attention as what we focus on, what we see and hear.
 For us, attending is about the events we go to.
 But it used to be that “attending” was about listening and serving.
 Think of the word “Attendant.”
 The attendants of the king were the people who stood near the king, listening, available to act on whatever the king asked.
-In this old perspective attending means more than just what we look at or hear.
+In this old perspective, attending means more than just what we look at or hear.
 It includes our presence and availability.

 We partner with God to grow by making ourselves present and available to what God is doing.
 We’re not pulling our spiritual selves up by our self-help boot-straps.
 We’re paying attention to God, practicing what it means to stand near, available to act on whatever God asks of us.

 The Bible teaches that the things we behold—the things that we put our attention on—change us.
 We attend the light by focusing on Jesus, and this will change us.
 The opposite is also true.
 Every time we attend the darkness, every time we focus on it, we give it a place in our walk.

 See, the currency of your life is time and attention.
 That’s why brands will pay millions of dollars for TV ads.
 That’s why everything you do online is data-mined.
 The most important thing you have to give in your whole life is time and attention.
 Where you spend your time and attention shaped your life